Aliases for MUC2 Gene

 GeneCards Summary for MUC2 Gene

 MUC2 (Mucin 2, Oligomeric Mucus/Gel-Forming) is a Protein Coding gene.
-Diseases associated with MUC2 include Pseudomyxoma Peritonei and Signet Ring Cell Adenocarcinoma.
-Among its related pathways are Metabolism of proteins and CLEC7A (Dectin-1) signaling.
+Diseases associated with MUC2 include Gastric Cancer and Signet Ring Cell Adenocarcinoma.
+Among its related pathways are Gastric cancer and Defective C1GALT1C1 causes Tn polyagglutination syndrome (TNPS).
+An important paralog of this gene is MUC5AC.

 Coats the epithelia of the intestines, airways, and other mucus membrane-containing organs.
 Thought to provide a protective, lubricating barrier against particles and infectious agents at mucosal surfaces.
 Major constituent of both the inner and outer mucus layers of the colon and may play a role in excluding bacteria from the inner mucus layer.